thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (* 3 -4.9 5/7)
 </code></pre>

-In the more familiar mathematical syntax this is equivalent to ‘3 x -4.9 x 5/7’.
-Often we say that we call a function on some inputs or we pass some inputs to a function.
+In the more familiar mathematical syntax this is equivalent to "3 x -4.9 x 5/7".

+Often we say that we call a function on some inputs or we pass some inputs to a function and are given back a result or return value.
+Inputs to a function also may be called arguments or parameters to that function.
+Whatever the vernacular, it's always the case that we apply a function to zero or more inputs and get back exactly one output.

 All the code in this tutorial can be edited and the computer will reevaluate it.
 The output is displayed just below each code snippet.
-Try swapping one of the inputs for "eight".
+Try swapping one of the inputs for <code>"eight"</code>.
 Because english words have no meaning in the context of addition the computer will complain loudly.

 Chaining computations can be achieved by nesting expressions and this can be done to any depth.
 The output of each subexpression becomes the input to another.